MichaelHaussmann/spil/docs/faq.md

 ## Can Spil be useful to me ?

 If ...
 - you work on a CG or VFX pipeline
+- the pipeline is using an unambiguous naming convention
 - the pipeline is file system based, or uses multiple file system configurations
 - there are multiple data sources (file system, database, asset management system, etc.)
 - there is no data access api, or multiple apis, or an overcomplicated api

-If you check two or three of these statements, Spil may be for you.
+If you check two or three of these statements, Spil might be for you.

 ## Can I get it ?

 Spil is open source and can be used for free.
-It can be installed using `pip install spil` or forked from [github](https://github.com/MichaelHaussmann/spil) See [installation](installation.md).
+It can be installed using `pip install spil` or forked from [github](https://github.com/MichaelHaussmann/spil).
+See [installation](installation.md).

 Spil is released under Lesser GPL and is usable in **closed source commercial applications**.